UtrechtUniversity/yoda/docs/design/metadata/metadata-form-json.md

-## Specific YoDa structure attributes
+## Specific Yoda structure attributes
 yoda:structure @TODO
 -compound
 A combination of form elements that can be regarded as one element.